epam/road-ios-framework/Documents/ROADLogger.md

 	logger.writers:= @[writer];

 ## Logging to the Network
-`SFNetworkLogWriter` can output it's messages to the service located in the neighborhood network and discovered by Bonjour.
+`RFNetworkLogWriter` can output it's messages to the service located in the neighborhood network and discovered by Bonjour.

 All the job is zero-configured and performed transparently to the user.
 List of available services can be obtained via delegate method:

-	- (void)logWriter:(SFNetLogWriter *)logWriter availableServiceNames:(NSArray *)serviceNames;
+	- (void)logWriter:(RFNetLogWriter *)logWriter availableServiceNames:(NSArray *)serviceNames;

 Remote service implementation can be found in **tools** folder.